GoogleChrome/developer.chrome.com/site/en/blog/bounce-tracking-mitigations-dev-trial/index.md

 Then in step 6 you can force the deletion to occur immediately by using the DevTools Application Panel:

 <figure>
 {% Img src="image/udVScdcCFAdRjZwFdLk2jWAFQyr1/6QPd7ZS0s5F1uDXZberP.png", alt="A screenshot of the devtools application tab with the bounce tracking mitigations panel selected.
-The panel shows that the force run operation has been used and storage has been deleted for the demo site." %}
+The panel shows that the force run operation has been used and storage has been deleted for the demo site.", width="800", height="273" %}
 <figcaption>
   <p>DevTools bounce tracking mitigations panel.</p>
 </figure>